openstack/kolla-ansible/doc/source/user/quickstart.rst

       cp -r /path/to/virtualenv/share/kolla-ansible/etc_examples/kolla/* /etc/kolla

-   If not using a virtual environment on CentOS, run:
+   If not using a virtual environment on CentOS or RHEL, run:

    .. code-block:: console